MapleCCC/importall/README.md

     Note that `local()` should not be passed to `importall()`, as `locals()` is intended as readonly [per doc](https://docs.python.org/3.9/library/functions.html#locals).

-    The `importall()` function also provides several parameters for configuration and makes it more flexible and customizable than the wild-card-import approach.
+    The `importall()` function also provides several parameters for finer-grained configuration, making it more flexible and customizable than the wild-card-import approach.

     More than likely, names imported from different standard libraries might collides.
 The name collision is resolved by tuning the `prioritized` and `ignore` parameters.